grannycart/by-sound-alone/content/FAQ.md

 ### What's with the slow start?
 The opening scene is a quiet set piece.
 This is to contrast with all the life-and-death action that is most of the rest of the book.
-If you're in it for submarine action, I encourage you to stick with it!
+If you're in it for submarine suspense (subspence?) and action, I encourage you to stick with it!

 Personally, I could be perfectly content to read a novel that consists of nothing but well-written descriptions of submarines moving silently through the water.
 But I know that's not everyone's jam, and this book is not that by any means.
 (Though the sequel might be...)